 This is the million dollar question (maybe literally!).
 How much dwelling coverage do you need?

 When it comes to setting a dwelling coverage amount for your home, you don’t want to choose the purchase price or current market value.
-This amount should be the amount that it’d take to rebuild your home (as it was before it needed to be rebuilt – no upgrades!), known as “reconstruction costs.”
+This should be the amount that it’d take to rebuild your home (as it was before it needed to be rebuilt – no upgrades!), known as “reconstruction costs.”
 This is, after all, what your insurance company will be reimbursing you in the worst case scenario that you have to rebuild.
 But that’s just your home.
 There are also all of the other coverages (personal liability, loss of use, etc.) to take into account as well.

 Other coverages dependant upon your dwelling coverage